meltyourface/blank/posts/Occult-ordersgrimoire/Ritual-for-Celestial-Communion-Angelic-or-Demonic-Spirit-Invocation/index.md

 8. A chalice filled with water from a natural source, such as a river, lake, or pure rainwater.
 9. A bowl or cauldron for burning the sacred herbs.

-Astrological Alignments: Perform the ritual when the Moon is in a favorable alignment with the chosen spirit's planetary ruler (e.g. Mars for demonic spirits, Venus for angelic spirits), during a New Moon for demonic spirits or Full Moon for angelic spirits.
+**Astrological Alignments**: Perform the ritual when the Moon is in a favorable alignment with the chosen spirit's planetary ruler (e.g. Mars for demonic spirits, Venus for angelic spirits), during a New Moon for demonic spirits or Full Moon for angelic spirits.

 Step-by-Step Procedure: